Preparing for a Dot Audit

 Driver Qualifications

-Truck on roadAs part of the DOT audit preparation, the company should pull all driver qualification files, which contain information such as when a driver’s license will expire and safety performance files, which include forms that address a driver’s driving history.
+As part of the DOT audit preparation, the company should pull all driver qualification files, which contain information such as when a driver’s license will expire and safety performance files, which include forms that address a driver’s driving history.

 Also present in the files should be documentation of reference checks conducted for all new hires that indicate previous employers were contacted and asked about the new hire’s accident and safety history.
-The driver qualification file should also include the driver’s employment application, in the driver’s own handwriting.
+The driver qualification file should also include the driver’s employment application, in the driver’s handwriting.
 HAZMAT drivers must also clear a background check by the FBI and other law enforcement agencies, as well as the Immigration and Naturalization Service.

 There should also be evidence that every driver’s motor vehicle records (MVR) were obtained (for the previous three years) and examined as well as documentation of any driver training and testing.
-This includes driver certificate of violations and annual certifications.
+This includes driver certificates of violations and annual certifications.
 The files should also include each driver’s medical cards showing the results of their last three years of physical exams, which must be conducted by a licensed doctor listed in the national registry according to DOT regulations.

-preparing for a dot auditDriver qualification files should indicate all training that the driver received, written tests on traffic regulations, and the results of company-administered road safety tests.
-This training should include entry level driver training for employees with less than one year experience in professional interstate travel.
-Driver safety training is generally recommended to be conducted on a regular basis, which may include training at weekly or month safety meetings.
+Driver qualification files should indicate all training that the driver received, written tests on traffic regulations, and the results of company-administered road safety tests.
+This training should include entry-level driver training for employees with less than one year of experience in professional interstate travel.
+Driver safety training is generally recommended to be conducted regularly, which may include training at weekly or monthly safety meetings.
 Conducting a driver safety training class once a year for high-risk drivers or high-volume drivers as well as conducting ride-along observations are also recommended practices.
 In short, companies should be proactive about their driver’s safety performance and continually observe their performance, including providing feedback to their drivers.
 Insurance carriers have a vested in reducing the risk of auto liability claims for their insureds and may offer loss control services, such as driver safety training classes and/or mock DOT audits, in an effort to mitigate such risks.

 Hours of Service

 Another factor a DOT safety audit will examine is whether the company’s drivers are meeting the hours-of-service requirements and are keeping accurate and complete logbooks.
-The DOT expects six months of driver logs and supporting documents be made available during the review.
+The DOT expects six months of driver logs and supporting documents to be made available during the review.
 A carrier is expected to maintain a file (electronic or paper) for each regulated driver.
 The DOT examines these logs for violations of:

-• Form and Manner (395.8[d])
+- Form and Manner (395.8[d])

-• Hours-of-Service (395.3)
+- Hours-of-Service (395.3)

-• Falsification of Logs
+- Falsification of Logs

-• Unaccounted hours (e.g., yard moves, etc.)
+- Unaccounted hours (e.g., yard moves, etc.)

 Form and manner are simply the information required on the driver’s log.
-Hours-of-service violations occur when a driver exceeds the 11-hour, 14-hour, or 60-hours in seven days or 70 hours in eight days rules (see Table 2).
+Hours-of-service violations occur when a driver exceeds the 11-hour, 14-hour, or 60-hours in seven days or 70-hours in eight days rules (see Table 2).
 Falsification is checked using supporting documents that may be requested.

 Vehicle Maintenance

 Part of the DOT audit will be verifying that every vehicle and trailer a company owns and/or operates has a written maintenance record that documents the vehicle is in good repair and is regularly inspected, repaired, and maintained.
-This includes inspections that drivers do themselves as well as annual inspections, vehicle maintenance logs and the qualifications of those employees conducting the inspections.
+This includes inspections that drivers do themselves as well as annual inspections, vehicle maintenance logs, and the qualifications of those employees conducting the inspections.
 Every repair or maintenance activity must be recorded – even changing the tire.

 Each vehicle should have a vehicle maintenance file.
 In addition to containing records of all repairs, inspections, or maintenance performed on that vehicle, the file should clearly detail the following:

-• Company number (or license plate number)
+- Company number (or license plate number)

-• Model and year
+- Model and year

-• Vehicle identification number (VIN) or serial number
+- Vehicle identification number (VIN) or serial number

-• Tire size
+- Tire size

-• Owner (if not the motor carrier)
+- Owner (if not the motor carrier)

 Except for annual inspections, maintenance records are required to be kept in the file for 12 months.
 Fourteen months of annual or periodic inspections must be maintained by the carrier.
 The DOT verifies that annual/periodic inspections are performed by certified inspectors.
 Certification is also required for anyone performing CMV brake system work.

 Roadside inspection documentation should be maintained for at least one year.
-The DOT examines inspection forms to determine if the carrier has performed required repairs discovered on a vehicle during a roadside inspection and that a signed inspection form was returned to the issuing agency within 15 days of the repair completion.
+The DOT examines inspection forms to determine if the carrier has performed the required repairs discovered on a vehicle during a roadside inspection and that a signed inspection form was returned to the issuing agency within 15 days of the repair completion.

 Disclaimer